eclipse/vorto-examples/vorto-dashboard/README.md

 In addition to that you can set the port the dashboard should run on by using the `PORT` environment variable.

+The `LOG_LEVEL` env var can be used to change the logging level.
+By default this is `error`.

+---

+The Simulator has two additional env variables.

+**TIME_TO_LIVE** defines the amount of seconds the simulator should run in total.

+**TIME_INTERVAL_TELEMETRY** defines the amount of seconds between the sending of data points.

 <br />

 #### Setup Things